neos/fusion-form/README.md

 `
 ```

-While html inputs can be used the provide no magic like data-binding and
+While html inputs can be used they provide no magic like data-binding and
 automatic namespaces.

 To render controls that access the data bound to the form prototypes like